ndronos/c-nomorph/Adamson-2011/README.md

 It represents the relationship between code size and performance as a 2D plot, where an ideal language has high performance with little code, and an obsolete language demands lots of work and is still slow.
+These two factors are a classic trade-off, and the other two quadrants are named after the traditional categorization:

 (Adamson, 2011)